KVAcodes/alx-low_level_programming/0x0A-argc_argv/README.md

 0- A program that prints its name,followed by a new line.
-0- A program that prints the number of arguments passed into it.
+1- A program that prints the number of arguments passed into it.
+2- A program that prints all arguments it receives.